Enjoy good stories, good food and good company on select Fridays from noon to 1 p.m. Every Turtle Soup will feature a history lesson on

 FRIDAY, OCT.
 18 - Gary “Doc” Kuchar, with the Custer County Historical Society, presents, "Spokane & Points In-Between."

 FRIDAY, OCT.
-25 - Sioux Indian Museum Chief Curator Conor McMahon will introduce the community to the latest exhibit at The Journey Museum and Learning Center, "Alaskan Ivory Art."
+25 - Sioux Indian Museum Chief Curator Conor McMahon will introduce the community to the latest exhibit at The Journey Museum and Learning Center in his program called, "Alaskan Ivory Art."

 FRIDAY, NOV.
 1 - Chris Johnson, state legislator and creator of the Pawnseum, presents, "Deadwood Dick."

-Listen to the colorful tale of a legendary figure from the wild west.
+Listen to the colorful tale of a legendary figure from the Wild West.
+CLICK HERE FOR DETAILS

 FRIDAY, NOV.
 8 - Jim Holland, a writer with the "Rapid City Journal," presents, "The USS South Dakota."